FY2022

 【Part 2】15:30~17:30 Breakout Session

-Subcommittee 1 Significance and ingenuity of continuing and developing high school-university collaboration ~Through the summer training "Global Environment and Marine Ecosystem"~
+Session 1 Significance and ingenuity for continuing and developing collaboration between high school and university

 reporter